Kard (group): 2019–2021: Red Moon and Way with Words

-2022–present: Return with Re:, Icky, Where To Now?
-(Pt.
-1: Yellow Light) and Drift
+2022–present: Return with Re:, Where to Now?, and disbandment notice

 On January 21, 2022, BM released his first solo comeback with the single "Lost in Euphoria."

 On April 4, 2022, it was confirmed that J.Seph has been discharged from his military service.
 However, due to the spread of COVID-19, J.Seph's last vacation was in mid-February, where he did not return to military service and was discharged early.

 On May 28, 2022, DSP Media announced that Kard would release a new album in June and resume all activities, marking their first full group release in 22 months.
-Their fifth EP, Re:, was released on June 22 with the title track "Ring The Alarm".
+Their fifth EP, Re:, was released on June 22 with the title track "Ring the Alarm".

 On July 7, 2022, DSP Media announced that Kard has renewed their contracts with them for three more years.

 On March 23, 2023, it was confirmed that Kard would be making their comeback in April 2023 and had recently finished filming their new music video.
 On August 13, 2024, the group released their seventh mini-album Where to Now?
 (Pt.
 1: Yellow Light).

 On June 9, 2025, the group announced that their 8th mini-album, Drift will be released on July 2.

+On July 5, 2026, it was announced that Kard would be disbanding following the release of their first studio album Where to Now?
+(Part.2): Nowhere on July 28, followed by a world tour.

+On July 6, 2026, it was announced by the agency that the group will finalize their activities after releasing Where to Now?
+(Part.2): Nowhere and completing their world tour, concluding their nine-year journey.
+The group decided not to renew their contracts with DSP again, as their updated agreements were set to expire that year.
+In a statement to Korea JoongAng Daily, they said they viewed disbandment as a pause, and Somin added that many groups have disbanded and later reunited, which could also happen to them.